gitter-lab/pria-ams-enamine/src/README.md

 > ../output/"$model"/"$model"_"${hyperparam_idx}"_4.out
 ```

-For Ensemble models, use the following:
+For the Ensemble models, use the following:

 ```
 hyperparam_idx=0